OrchardCMS/OrchardDoc/Documentation/Blogging-with-LiveWriter.markdown

 Type the URL to your Orchard blog, along with the admin user name and password that you defined when you set-up Orchard for the first time.

-> Note: it is possible to publish using other XML-RPC aware client applications such as Microsoft Word, but you might have to provide the URL of the xmlrpc endpoint rather than the blog URL.
+> Note: it is possible to publish using other XML-RPC aware client applications, but you might have to provide the URL of the xmlrpc endpoint rather than the blog URL.
 For example, http://myimaginaryorchardsite.com/xmlrpc.

 ![](../Upload/screenshots_675/livewriter4.png)